Seven Tips from Senior Yogis

 Want to keep learning?
 Here are some more words of advice from experienced yoga instructors to help you become the yoga instructor that you’ve always known you could be—and that your students deserve.

 Looking to build your practice and teach yoga online?
-Why not join ZentasticFit today, and start booking one-on-one online yoga classes with clients.
-All scheduling and booking is done through the platform, taking away much of the headache of teaching.
-Join ZentasticFit today as an instructor, and set up your profile to start finding and booking new clients !
+Why not join ZentasticFit today, and start booking online yoga classes with clients.
+All scheduling, booking and video conferencing is done through the platform.
+Join ZentasticFit today by setting up your instructor and studio profiles!